- Division of Diabetes Treatment and Prevention (DDTP)

 - Fasting and premeal: 80 to 130 mg/dL

-- Postmeal: <180 mg/dL measured 1-2 hours after the start of a meal
+- Post meal: <180 mg/dL measured 1-2 hours after the start of a meal

 - Continuous glucose monitoring (CGM) target:

-- Time in range: 70% of values between 70 to 180 mg/dL (which correlates with an A1C of 7%)
+- Time in range (TIR): >70% of values between 70 to 180 mg/dL (which correlates with an A1C of 7%) or calculated Glucose Management Indicator (GMI) approximated A1C

 - More stringent goal if it can be achieved safely and without significant hypoglycemia or other adverse effects

-Individualizing Glycemic Targets
+Individualizing Treatment Targets

 Clinician and Educator Resources